US military badge hallmarks.

 STERLING A.E.
 CO.
 UTICA, NY

-and a variation to this marking with AE CO above the inverted triangle as well.
+There is a variation with AE CO above the inverted triangle as well.

 AMICO (American Insignia Company)